syncthing/docs/users/faq-parts/troubleshooting.rst

 neighbour, and if there were updates, deletes, creates, conflicts, which were overlapping we only see the *latest change* for a given file or directory (and the node where that latest change occurred).
-When we connect to multiple neighbours Syncthing decides which neighbor has the latest state, or if the states conflict it initiates the conflict resolution procedure, which in the end results in a consistent up-to-date state with all the neighbours.
+When we connect to multiple neighbours Syncthing decides which neighbour has the latest state, or if the states conflict it initiates the conflict resolution procedure, which in the end results in a consistent up-to-date state with all the neighbours.